 Gluten-Free Paleo Lemon Bars

-The inspiration for these bars are the Lemon Coconut Bars from Amy Green.
+The inspiration for these bars is the Lemon Coconut Bars from Amy Green.
 I showed the recipe to my son and well, both of us were inspired to give them a whirl!
 In fact, he jumped up and down with the sweetest smile on his face, so I just had to bake them.

 The only problem was, my oldest has a life-threatening allergy to eggs, so I just had to create two versions and then bake several batches with eggs and several batches of Vegan Lemon Bars so that my oldest wouldn’t be left without a special treat :-).

 Well, even with all of those batches, these taste soooo good, that both batches were gone in a flash.

 Vegan Lemon Bars

 The Vegan Lemon Bars don’t look nearly as pretty and the filling pretty much soaked into the crust, but they were still quite tasty and my egg-allergic son loved them.

 - Soaking and dehydrate the sunflower seeds first makes them lighter and adds a boost of nutrition.

 - Arrowroot Alternatives: Tapioca starch or cornstarch for the arrowroot.
 Rice flour will work in a pinch.
 For low-carb or THM, omit completely.

 - I grate my lemon zest with this super microplane grater.